DreadClub: Vampire's Verdict: Production

-The film was made entirely by Jackson, directing the film for $405 between February and July 2024 using only AI technology for sound, music, performances, imagery and animation.
-It also includes experiments with AI editing.
+The film was made entirely by Jackson, directing the film for $405 between February and July 2024 using only AI technology for sound, music, performances, imagery and animation, using AI as a writing partner.
+Several sequences utilized AI editing with LLM-dictated paper edits.

+Jackson documented the production in a self-published ebook, Artificial Imagination: The Making of "DreadClub" (2024).
+The book presents his LLM prompts during the six-month production of the film.

 Release

-Following its July 26, 2024 release, DreadClub: Vampire's Verdict won Best Animated Film at the Kraken International Film Festival and Best Director at the Miami Street International Film Festival.
-It was also featured at the AI Film Awards in Venice and the Burano Film Festival.

-Book release

-Jackson documented the entire production in Artificial Imagination: The Making of "DreadClub" (2024).
-The book presents his complete LLM dialogues across the six-month production of DreadClub.
+The film was released July 26, 2024.

 Reception

-Rotten Tomatoes reports that three out of four surveyed critics gave the film a positive review.
+Rotten Tomatoes lists three professional reviews, two of which are positive.
 Martin Carr wrote, "DreadClub: Vampire's Verdict is an animated A.I. feature film that takes movie making to another level.
 Writer-director Hooroo Jackson has fashioned something unique with this Gothic horror romance, that not only feels cinematic, but proves to be truly engaging."
 Bobby LePire of Film Threat praised the film, writing, "This is an intriguing first step into the potential of artificial intelligence in filmmaking.
 More importantly, it highlights Jackson as a talented filmmaker with style."
-Film critic Ronak Kotecha commended the film's storytelling elements, noting, "On the whole, the viewer is assured of an engaging pageant of myth, mystery and melodrama."
-By contrast, William Schwartz of Book & Film Globe criticized the film’s storytelling and pace, stating, “The characters never, ever stop talking.
-Not even to take a breath.”
+William Schwartz of Book & Film Globe criticized the film’s storytelling and pace, stating, "The characters never, ever stop talking.
+Not even to take a breath."
+Film critic Ronak Kotecha also noted the excessive dialog, and says "Odd detours to the main story detract from the film somewhat while the absence of actual flesh-eating vampires is a mystery.
+Yet, on the whole, the viewer is assured of an engaging pageant of myth, mystery and melodrama."